-Call sin sin and and make the choice to repent-
+Call sin what it is and and make the choice to repent-

-I am thankful to the modern psychology movement because it has helped us to understand the reasons why people do the weird, sinful things people do.
+I am thankful for the modern psychology movement because it has helped us to understand the reasons why people do the weird, sinful things people do.
 That said, psychology has also helped to create an environment where we blame our sin on other people or trauma, rather than our own choices.
 It is not uncommon for Christians to blame genetics, stress, or a bad upbringing for behavior the Bible calls willful sinfulness.
 The bottom line is that no matter our experiences we are all responsible before God for what we do and don’t do.
 We all have the ability to make changes.
-Change can only begin with the acknowledgment that our behavior is sinful (even if the behavior or attitude has a genetic component or came about as a result of trauma) and needs to be changed.
+Change begins with the acknowledgment that our behavior is sinful, even if the behavior or attitude has a genetic component or came about as a result of trauma.
 This must be followed-up with a commitment to obedience and permanent repentance.

 Look at you-

 One characteristic common to all bad marriages is that both parties almost always have their focus firmly fixed on the bad behavior of their spouse.
-Conversely, typically both parties are totally unwilling to own-up to their own bad habits, problems, and sins and acknowledge how those behaviors and attitudes are creating chaos in the relationship.
+Conversely, both parties are also unwilling to own-up to their own bad habits, problems.
+No one on a bad marriage is willing to acknowledge how their sin is creating chaos in the relationship.
 If you want to fix your marriage, stop focusing on what the other person is or isn’t doing.
 Instead, make a commitment to pray about what you need to change or begin doing so that you can become the husband or wife God wants you to be.